-Many people feel that the GTO was the car that started the muscle car explosion.
-Sure, there were bigger engined, more powerful cars prior to its introduction in 1964, but this is really the car that other manufacturers wanted to compete with.
+There were bigger engined, more powerful cars prior to the GTOs introduction in 1964 but the GTO was probably the car that started the muscle car explosion.
+It really was the car that other manufacturers wanted to compete with.

 Looking at this 1965 GTO you can see what all the fuss was about.
-It's a great looking car.
+It really is a great looking car.

 Offered as an option package on three of the four Tempest LeMans body styles (not available on the 4-door sedan), the GTO was now in its second year.